 The Gotham Ballers’ homepage and Start Engine page still feature a league timeline showing that the league’s inaugural season was supposed to begin this July:

 As July got closer, there was little communication from the Ballers to their investors about the start of the season.
 Finally, on June 26, the Ballers informed their investors via conference call that the season would begin on July 19.
 Still, some investors took to the Start Engine page’s comments section to voice their concerns about the lack of communication and the fact that tickets were not yet on sale.
 Each worried comment was replied to by Lisa Dinndorf, the head of communications for the Champions Basketball League:

 On June 15, I received an email from Carl George, the CEO of Champions Basketball League, to which he attached a PDF laying out the 2017 Champions Basketball League schedule.
-The schedule showed of 12 teams (down from the 16 promised on the Start Engine page), divided into Eastern and Western conferences, playing nine weeks worth of games:
+The schedule showed a league of 12 teams (down from the 16 promised on the Start Engine page), divided into Eastern and Western conferences, playing nine weeks worth of games:

 At this point, only rosters for the Ballers and teams in Boston and Los Angeles had been released (the L.A. team is currently soliciting investors on its own Start Engine page), and there was still no information available about how to buy tickets to games.
 On July 12, I followed up with George and asked why there were no tickets for sale even though the season was set to start a week later.

 Later that day George emailed me to say that the opening game had been pushed back to August 2, and that the league had been reduced from 12 teams to 10.
 The email also said there would “likely be a concert featuring Nicki Minaj singing” after the first game.
 (George seems to have an affinity for celebrity endorsements.
 In April, Snoop Dogg was unveiled as the league’s celebrity commissioner and owner of the L.A.
 Superstars.)
 When asked why the date had been pushed back, George replied: